Coronavirus (COVID-19) Health and Safety Guide

 ASERT has compiled resources for those with autism and those who care for people with autism relating to the current COVID-19 outbreak.

 Since 2014, the ASERT Collaborative has trained Justice System Professionals in an effort to increase the knowledge base and awareness of ASD.
 ASERT offers free trainings that are tailored to the specific audience.
-ASERT has also created various resources for Justice System Professionals that coincide with the training and these resource can be found here.
+ASERT has also created various resources for Justice System Professionals that coincide with the training and these resources can be found here.

 Please use this form to request justice-related autism training from ASERT staffers.